Since its beginning in 1992, Kentucky Chautauqua® has brought to life more than 70 people from Kentucky's past - both famous and unknown.

-The current Kentucky Chautauqua cast includes 29 figures from Kentucky's rich and colorful history.
-From John G. Fee's fight to abolish slavery and Mary Todd Lincoln's life as America's First Lady, to Alice Lloyd's struggle to bring education to Appalachia and the humorous stories of Harland "Colonel" Sanders, Kentucky Chautauqua offers something for every classroom and community group.
+The current Kentucky Chautauqua cast includes 27 figures from Kentucky's rich and colorful history.
+From William Wells Brown's struggle for freedom and John Marshall Harlan's role as a U.S. Supreme Court Justice, to Alice Lloyd's struggle to bring education to Appalachia and Jean Ritchie's musical legacy, Kentucky Chautauqua offers something for every classroom and community group.

 Kentucky Educational Television (KET) hosted a program about Kentucky Chautauqua as part of their Kentucky Muse series.
 Click here for a link to that program. http://www.ket.org/muse/chautauqua/about.htm

 For information on How to Book Kentucky Chautauqua Performances, click here.

 For information on How to Become a Kentucky Chautauqua Performer, click here.
 Please note that we audition for new Chautauquans every other year.
 The next call will be issued in March 2019.
 The call for new applications is mailed to everyone on our mail list.
 If you would like to receive the call for applications, please send us your mailing address and we will make certain you receive it.

 Check below for a brief description of each of our current Kentucky Chautauqua dramas.

 Daniel Boone is the quintessential Kentuckian, having blazed the trails that would become the map of Kentucky through courage, love of the newfound region, and his cunning facility with the land and its native peoples.